 To: The Three Parties

-(Japan Aerospace Exploration Agency (JAXA), National Institute for Environmental Studies (NIES), and Ministry of the Environment (MOE))
+(Japan Aerospace Exploration Agency (JAXA), National Institute for Environmental Studies (NIES),

+and Ministry of the Environme ent (MOE))

-Because of the reason addressed below, (name of PI's research organization [RO]) requests to terminate the TANSO/GOSAT RA Joint Research Agreement, which was executed on (signing date) between (RO) and the Three Parties, on the research proposed by the (first, second, third fourth, etc.) RA Principal Investigator (PI), Dr. (PI's name).
+essed below, (name of PI's research organization [RO]) requests to

+RA Joint Research Agreement, which was executed on (signing date)

+he Three Parties, on the research proposed by the (first, second, third

+fourth, etc.) RA Principal Inve estigator (PI), Dr. (PI's name) .

-Name of the Principal Investigator (PI)
+Name of the Principal

+Investigator (PI)

-Name of the Research Organization (RO)
+Name of the Research

+Organization (RO)

 Title of the research

 Reason for the termination

 Name of the organization:

+rame of the organization.

 Contact address:

 Representative of the organization:

+Date:

 Signature: